 The Interstate 395 section of the Dolphin Expressway was built in two phases between 19672 and 1971.
 Phase one included the portion between the Midtown Interchange (I-95) and Miami Avenue, while phase two completed the connection to MacArthur Causeway (SR A1A).3 The entire freeway spur opened to traffic on the afternoon of March 26, 1971.4

-A 1996 FDOT improvement plan sought to expand Interstate 395 with additional travel lanes but was met with local opposition and never came to fruition.
-Other improvement ideas for the freeway spur arose in the early 2000s, ranging from a below grade section of freeway to new elevated spans.5
+A 1996 Florida Department of Transportation (FDOT) improvement plan outlined expanding Interstate 395 with additional lanes.
+Met with local opposition, the proposal never came to fruition.
+Other improvements considered for the freeway spur arose in the early 2000s, ranging from a below grade section of freeway to new elevated spans.5